 Participants can sign up through their GP surgery or by contacting Watford FC CSE Trust 01923 496 391 or email@example.com

 We have a community partnership with Arsenal Football Club which began in 2008.
 The partnership offers a range of sporting, social inclusion and educational opportunities for Hertsmere residents.
 Arsenal in the Community deliver a range of initiatives, including curriculum football, holiday activities, girls football and a Double Club; where schoolchildren in years five and six spend 45 minutes playing football and 45 minutes on literacy.

 If you have any questions, please contact Helen Hopkins, 020 8207 7801 or email firstname.lastname@example.org

 Watch our video to see the partnership in action.

 Sport England defines a CSN as a collection of people who have a desire to develop and promote sport and physical activity in their area.
 Representatives from local authorities, schools, sports clubs, sports centres, volunteer networks and wider community groups make up a Community Sports Network.

 The core aims of all Community Sports Networks are to:

-increase the number of people taking part in sport and active recreation by 1% year on year;
+- increase the number of people taking part in sport and active recreation by one per cent year on year

 Sport and leisure activities take place across the borough, find out where the nearest car park is.